-Private Rest Home – Studios
+Private Rest Home Studios

 For more information about prices for our studios, please check the COST – ORA & Fees page on our website.
-You can also download our Ons Dorp Information Booklet
+You can also download our Ons Dorp Information Booklet.

-Private Rest Home Care
+Private Rest Home Rooms

-Private Hospital Care
+Private Hospital Rooms

-Our private hospital is licensed for 24 high-level care beds, i.e. beds to cater for people with very high needs.
-Each room has space for a bed, chair, set of drawers, and a small wardrobe.
+Our Private Hospital is licensed for 24 High Level Care beds, i.e. beds to cater for people with very high needs.
+Each room has space for a bed, chair, set of drawers and a small wardrobe.

 They all have a hand basin, although shower and toilet facilities are shared.
-There is a daily fee that covers care costs such as 3 meals a day, cleaning, laundry, and nursing care.
-The current daily fee is $156.59 incl.
+There is a daily fee that covers care costs such as 3 meals a day, cleaning, laundry and nursing care.
+The current daily fee is $263.64 incl.
 GST per day.
 For private paying residents, there is a maximum contribution of $1,162.98 per week.

 In all situations, we determine priority levels based on the care needs of those involved.
 If multiple individuals have similar care needs, those living in the Village have priority over those who do not live in the Village.